Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 Why is this a major evolutionary milestone?

-- Organ Protection: The coelom acts as a shock absorber, protecting internal organs from accidental damage.
+- The coelom acts as a shock absorber, protecting internal organs from accidental damage.

-- Organ Specialization: It provides space for complex organ systems (like the heart and digestive tract) to grow and function independently of the body wall.
+- It provides space for complex organ systems (like the heart and digestive tract) to grow and function independently of the body wall.

-- Hydrostatic Skeleton: In many mollusks, the coelom functions as a hydrostatic skeleton, aiding in movement and maintaining body shape.
+- In many molluscs, the coelom functions as a hydrostatic skeleton, aiding in movement and maintaining body shape.

 - This development was a game-changer that allowed Mollusca to become more complex and larger in size compared to their ancestors."